Ancient system, modern language

 Your Useful Element

-Your Useful Element points to the energy your system benefits from most.
-If your Elemental Balance shows the condition of your chart, your Useful Element shows what helps restore clarity, support, and harmony.
+Your Useful Element points to the energy your chart benefits from most.
+If Elemental Balance shows your composition, your Useful Element shows what helps restore clarity, support, and equilibrium.

 5